 This blog is purely the opinions of the author (me).
 PLEASE DO NOT ATTRIBUTE ANYTHING WRITTEN HERE TO BE ANYTHING BUT THE OPINIONS OF ONE PERSON -- ME.

-The words here do not reflect the opinions of my present or past employers including: Virginia Tech, Johns Hopkins, the National Cancer Institute, the NIH, the NIAID, SAIC, MSC, Thermo (Fisher) Scientific or even Big Frank's Bar-B-Que (the home of the Giovanni, the world's greatest sandwich -- and my night and weekend home for my undergraduate career.)
+The words here do not reflect the opinions of my present or past employers including: Virginia Tech, Johns Hopkins, the National Cancer Institute, the NIH, the NIAID, SAIC, MSC, Thermo (Fisher) Scientific or even Big Frank's Bar-B-Que (the home of the Giovanni, the world's greatest sandwich -- and where I spent my nights and weekends to pay for my undergraduate work.)

 Comments and commentors: